glhuilli/glhuilli.github.io/_posts/2020-03-10-kronosparser-package.markdown

 ## Usage

-To use it you need to import the parse_dates method.
+To use it, you need to import the parse_dates method.
 There are 3 parameters you can define, besides the input text for your parsing use case:

 1. future: which states whether you are parsing a text that is supposed to be in the future or the past (particularly helpful for chatbots that asks users questions frame in the past or the future)
 2. interval_to_date: useful when you have an interval, but you want to just pick a date (usually the closest date).
-3. timezone: the timezone you want to use for your specific use case.
+3. timezone: the timezone you wish to use for your specific use case.

-A very simple example on how this package can be used is the following:
+A straightforward example of how this package can be used is the following:

 <script src="https://gist.github.com/glhuilli/5880d1d281d2cc1bc19cef0de5b494eb.js"></script>